Fitbit is one of the biggest names in the fitness tracker scene. And that’s because they design the best fitness trackers in the world.

 Although the lack of onboarding GPS makes it rather unreliable when it comes to distance and route mapping, especially when cycling.
 Still, you can use the connected GPS feature; establish a connection with your phone and track accurate pace and distance data.

 Fitbit Flex 2 is quite different from the other models in the best waterproof Fitbit series.
 And the reason is as simple as not having a screen to display workout stats.
 From our perspective, this one is for people who don’t mind using a fitness tracker alongside a smartphone.
 Because it only works once paired with the Fitbit App.

-From a design standpoint, Flex 2 is plain black, slim, and definitely well built.
-And it’s one of the lightest model the brand has ever built.
+From a design standpoint, Flex 2 is plain black, slim, and definitely well-built.
+And it’s one of the lightest models the brand has ever built.
 It sports an IP68 rating, which translates to a water-resistant depth of 50 meters.
 Also built for swimming, you can use this device to track laps and strokes and monitor your results via the app.

 Moreover, Fitbit Flex 2 also proves quite effective in tracking steps, distance, calories burned, and active minutes.

 While the SmartTrack feature automatically recognizes and logs workouts for you, it doesn’t do so for swimming.
 You have to turn the swim tracking to active in the app before you can use this one in the pool.